organix/uFork/ufork-wasm/examples/peer_chat/README.md

 ### Link Protocol

-The _link_ protocol provides a reliable abstraction of a one-way communication channel.
+The _link_ protocol provides a reliable abstraction of a bidirectional communication channel.
 It consists of a transmitter (tx) and a receiver (rx).
 The _tx_ sends a message